-The sound might scare off some burglars, but thieves today are hip to the fact than many law-abiding people, jaded into complacency by the daily wail of false car and home alarms, tend to turn a deaf ear more often than they pick up their cell phones to call the authorities.
+The sound might scare off some burglars, but thieves today are hip to the fact that many law-abiding people, jaded into complacency by the daily wail of false car alarms, tend to turn a deaf ear more often than they pick up their cell phones to call the authorities.

-Professional home security systems, on the other hand, call you moments after your alarm is triggered; if you don't respond, most companies will immediately dispatch a call to the local police requesting a home safety check.
+A professional system, on the other hand, calls your home moments after the alarm is triggered.
+And if you don't respond, most companies will immediately dispatch a call to the local police requesting a home safety check.

-In these systems, the central feature is an around-the-clock monitoring station that responds to any security breach to calling you.
-If you don't answer the call and provide your password, the police will be sent to your home.
+In these systems, the central feature is an around-the-clock monitoring station that responds to any security breach by calling you.
+If you don't answer the call and provide the correct password, the police will be sent to your home to investigate.

-Should an intruder break in while you're there and force you to turn off the alarm, you can key in a special code that will send a silent call for help.
+Should an intruder break in while you're there and force you to turn off the alarm, you can key in a unique code that will send a silent call for help.